Narekavank: Modern period

 Armenia was dominated by various foreign powers in the subsequent centuries.
 The Ottoman Empire gained control of the region by the 16th century.
 The monastery experienced a revival when in 1707 it was profoundly renovated by Minas vardapet Ghapantsi.
 In 1812 a bell-tower was constructed within the monastery walls.
 The two domes were restored in 1843 by the architect Sahrat Memarbashi and his son Movses.
 In 1858 the monastery was renovated by Hovhannes vardapet.
 Father Hovsep Rabuni commissioned a khachkar (cross stone), which was placed on the tomb of Gregory of Narek.
 It depicted the Mother of God carrying Jesus on her lap and Gregory on the foreground.

 In 1884 Aristakes vardapet opened a seminary at the monastery and in 1901 an orphanage with a school was founded.

 In 1896, during the government-sanctioned Hamidian massacres, the monastery was attacked by Kurds who killed father Yeghishe and 12 monks.

 In the 19th and early 20th centuries the monastery was visited by Western missionaries.
-Reverend Harrison Gray Otis Dwight described Narekavank a "celebrated monastery".
+In 1852 Reverend H. G. O. Dwight described it a "celebrated monastery".
+In 1853 Austen Henry Layard called Narek a "large Armenian village" and noted that the monastery is "much frequented in pilgrimage by the Christians of Wan [Van] and the surrounding country."
+He wrote that it was probably expanded and repaired at various periods, and "there are parts, such as the belfry, which are modern, whilst others bear evident marks of antiquity.
+It is a strong solid building, of the same red sand stone as the tombs of Akhlat."

 In 1900 the American journal The Missionary Herald wrote that the monastery's orphanage had 25 to 30 boys, while the monastery school was "by far the largest and most advanced school in the province outside the city [of Van], this village unlike most others, having had some sort of a school for several years."